Laravel-Backpack/docs/7.x/crud-testing.md

 <a name="about-testing"></a>
 ## About

 Testing your CRUD panels ensures that your admin interfaces work as expected and continue to function correctly as your application evolves.
-Backpack provides a dedicated command to generate **Feature** and **Browser** tests for your CrudControllers automatically.
+Backpack provides a dedicated command to generate **Feature** tests for your CrudControllers automatically.

 These generated tests cover standard operations like:
 - **List**: Asserts the table loads and columns are visible.